We are now in the “Interest Media” era (no longer the Social Media era)

 For nearly two decades, we’ve lived in the age of social media — a time defined by connection, sharing, and the networks we built online.
 But the tide has shifted.

-We are now firmly entering what Gary Vaynerchuk and others have called the “interest” media era — an age where algorithms, not friendships, determine what people see.
+We are now firmly entering what Gary Vaynerchuk (in this video) and others have called the “Interest Media” era — an age where algorithms, not friendships, determine what people see.

 This shift has profound implications for brands.
 To thrive, businesses need to understand the difference, why this change is happening, and what they should be doing differently.